cliff1976/fat/content/posts/bikerides/20210821/index.md

 ---
 *Alternate Title:  "WTH is with all these cruise ships?"*

 The weather is supposed to be rainy tomorrow, so I opted for a Saturday afternoon ride instead.
 First thing I noticed:  there are a ton of cruise ships in port.
-Has anyone said today's incidence stats?
+Has anyone seen today's incidence stats?
 THEY ARE NOT GOOD AND GETTING WORSE.

 ![](rki_stats_sk_rbg_20210821.png)

-But anyway, I realized I'd never been up Zeitlarn.
+But anyway, I realized I'd never been up to Zeitlarn.
 It's a cute little town, definitely bikable from there into the offi....HA.
 Like anyone's ever going into the office again.
 Back to Zeitlarn:  I like the way it backed up onto big, wide open pastures.

 Other highlights of this ride: